 You can source your oysters from France, Ireland, Canada, or the Netherlands, with France being the largest exporter of oysters.

 While importing oysters can be expensive, you can partner with a multi-level marketing company to help you get affordable oysters for your business.
 The partnership allows you to buy pearls from the company and, at the same time, become a distributor.
-Some popular pearl companies include Gifts From Under the Sea, Aww Shucks, Pearls Gone Wild, Delta Pearls, Vantel Pearls, and It’s Pearl Time.
+Some popular pearl companies include Gifts From Under the Sea, Aww Shucks, Pearls Gone Wild, Vantel Pearls, and It’s Pearl Time.

 Be sure to do a background check before buying pearls from an MLM pearl company.
 You want to make sure you’re dealing with a credible and transparent company.